stephenjhsu/Fake-Tweets-Visualized/README.md

 # MSAN 622 Visualization

-Summary:
+Summary: Visualizing 200,000+ Tweets from Confirmed Fake Russian Accounts

 Authors: David Kes, Stephen Hsu

 URL to Visualization: https://medium.com/@davidkes93/269544c95b14

+Link to the data: https://www.nbcnews.com/tech/social-media/now-available-more-200-000-deleted-russian-troll-tweets-n844731

 The following repo contains the code and visualizations of our project for MSAN 622 Data Visualizations.
 Specifically:

 code - folder of the user interface containing:

-	DataProcessing.ipynb - the data processing used in order to clean, feature engineer, and prepare the data for visualization
+	condensed-processing.ipynb - the data processing used in order to clean, feature engineer, and prepare the data for visualization

-	DataVizualization.ipynb - the notebook of our initial graphs
+	Final_graphs.ipynb - the notebook of our bar, scatter, LDA, and time series graphs

-	DataVizualization2.ipynb - the finalized graphs

 data - zip file of the data containing users and data

-presentation.pdf - pdf version of the written report
+presentation.ppf - presentation slides of the Twitter Fake Tweet Project